emilioforrer/haml_coffee_assets/README.md

 #= require hamlcoffee
 ```

+If you're using AMD support then you do not need to include the above helper, since it will be automatically included.

 This provides the default escaping and the global context functions.
 Read more about it in the configuration section
 below.